eddelbuettel/ctv-hpc/HighPerformanceComputing.md

     use `r pkg("foreach")` for parallelized operations.
 -   The `r bioc("multtest")` package by Pollard et al. on Bioconductor can use `r pkg("snow")`, `r pkg("Rmpi")` or rpvm for resampling-based testing of multiple hypothesis.
--   The `r pkg("Matching")` package by Sekhon for multivariate and propensity score matching, the `r pkg("STAR")` package by Pouzat for spike train analysis, the `r pkg("bnlearn")` package by Scutari for bayesian network structure learning, the `r pkg("latentnet")` package by Krivitsky and Handcock for latent position and cluster models, the `r pkg("peperr")` package by Porzelius and Binder for parallelised estimation of prediction error, the `r pkg("orloca")` package by Fernandez-Palacin and Munoz-Marquez for operations research locational analysis, the `r pkg("rgenoud")` package by Mebane and Sekhon for genetic optimization using derivatives the `r bioc("affyPara")` package by Schmidberger, Vicedo and Mansmann for parallel normalization of Affymetrix microarrays, and the `r bioc("puma")` package by Pearson et al. which propagates uncertainty into standard microarray analyses such as differential expression all can use
+-   The `r pkg("Matching")` package by Sekhon for multivariate and propensity score matching, the `r pkg("bnlearn")` package by Scutari for bayesian network structure learning, the `r pkg("latentnet")` package by Krivitsky and Handcock for latent position and cluster models, the `r pkg("peperr")` package by Porzelius and Binder for parallelised estimation of prediction error, the `r pkg("orloca")` package by Fernandez-Palacin and Munoz-Marquez for operations research locational analysis, the `r pkg("rgenoud")` package by Mebane and Sekhon for genetic optimization using derivatives, the `r bioc("affyPara")` package by Schmidberger, Vicedo and Mansmann for parallel normalization of Affymetrix microarrays, and the `r bioc("puma")` package by Pearson et al. which propagates uncertainty into standard microarray analyses such as differential expression all can use